Statutory Social insurance in Austria

 Health insurance

 Österreichische Gesundheitskasse (ÖGK) is the largest social health insurance institution in Austria, providing insurance for about 82 per cent of the population.
-The insurance provided covers health care services, in particular medical and therapeutic care provided by accredited doctors and therapists, hospitals and ÖGK health centres, sickness benefits, dental services, medicines and therapeutic appliances, childbirth benefits as well as health promotion and prevention measures.
+The insurance provided covers health care services, including medical and therapeutic care provided by accredited doctors and therapists, treatment in public hospitals, and services at ÖGK health centres, maternity benefits, as well as health promotion and preventive measures.
+For details on the exact scope of coverage, please contact the Austrian Health Insurance Fund (ÖGK) directly.

-Many people take out private supplementary insurance (with private insurance companies), which guarantees them coverage of various costs that are not covered by social insurance and, depending on the product, other advantages (e.g. possibility of free choice of doctor for an operation, etc.).
+Many people take out private supplementary insurance (with private insurance companies), which guarantees them coverage of various costs that are not covered by social insurance and, depending on the product, other advantages (e.g. the possibility to freely choose the surgeon for a medical procedure, etc.).

 e-card